 Dutch police raid PKK meeting, hold 55 for questioning

-AMSTERDAM (Reuters) - Dutch police raided a secret meeting of members of the Kurdistan Workers Party (PKK) in the Netherlands early on Monday morning, and have held 55 people for questioning, the public prosecutor's office said in a statement.
+AMSTERDAM (Reuters) - Dutch police raided a secret meeting of members of the outlawed Kurdistan Workers Party (PKK) on Monday and detained 55 people after a tip from the intelligence service, prosecutors said.

 The meetings had started on Friday and were expected to last a week, the prosecutor's office said, adding that the PKK recruits young Kurds in the Netherlands for its armed struggle against the Turkish army.

-(Reporting by Sara Webb; Editing by Jon Hemming)
+(Reporting by Sara Webb and Anthony Deutsch in Amsterdam, and Jon Hemming in London; Editing by Jon Hemming)